vergani/BioInfo/find_expansions.md

 The main features of STRiPY include:

-    Identification of STR Loci: STRiPY uses high-throughput sequencing data, such as whole-genome or whole-exome sequencing data, to identify STR loci across the human genome.
+- Identification of STR Loci: STRiPY uses high-throughput sequencing data, such as whole-genome or whole-exome sequencing data, to identify STR loci across the human genome.
 It detects regions of repetitive sequences indicative of STRs.

-    Genotyping STRs: Once STR loci are identified, STRiPY genotypes these loci, providing information about the repeat motif and allele lengths for each individual in the dataset.
+- Genotyping STRs: Once STR loci are identified, STRiPY genotypes these loci, providing information about the repeat motif and allele lengths for each individual in the dataset.

-    Population Analysis: STRiPY facilitates population-level analyses of STR variation, allowing researchers to explore patterns of STR diversity and allele frequencies across different human populations.
+- Population Analysis: STRiPY facilitates population-level analyses of STR variation, allowing researchers to explore patterns of STR diversity and allele frequencies across different human populations.

-    Integration with Bioinformatics Pipelines: STRiPY can be integrated into bioinformatics pipelines for processing sequencing data, enabling researchers to include STR analysis as part of their genomic analyses.
+- Integration with Bioinformatics Pipelines: STRiPY can be integrated into bioinformatics pipelines for processing sequencing data, enabling researchers to include STR analysis as part of their genomic analyses.

 STRiPY is particularly useful for studying STR variation in human populations, understanding the genetic basis of complex traits and diseases, and exploring population genetics and evolutionary studies.

+    # asdfa dfa dfa sdf

 ---